jhumphry/parse_args/README.md

 Adding positional arguments is simpler.
 The `Name` parameter is used to retrieve the result, and to label the positional argument when producing the usage text.
-The `Argument_Parser` package supports the usage of `--` on the command line which means that all further arguments are considered against the positional arguments only.
+The `Argument_Parser` package supports the use of `--` on the command line to mean that all further arguments are considered against the positional arguments only.
 This is useful if the user wishes to specify an argument that happens to start with a `-`.

     procedure Allow_Tail_Arguments(A : in out Argument_Parser;
                                    Usage : in String := "ARGUMENTS";